rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2015/06/09/numenta-open-sourcing-two-htm-products.md

 ---
 author: Donna Dubinsky
-brief: In order to encourage our developers and to facilitate the creation of applications, we have decided to release substantially more of our technology into open source.
+description: In order to encourage our developers and to facilitate the creation of applications, we have decided to release substantially more of our technology into open source.
 To that end, we just added to the code base two complete products
 date: 2015/06/09
 image: ../../../../images/numenta.png
 org: CEO